 I wouldn't mind getting better at the living room salsa that took place with my son, and mostly now I can sometimes be found at the country places at times getting a little exercise (we get involved, you can come or not, not an issue).
-I also like to read, play guitar, play soccer, basketball or frisbee etc., healthy eating, staying & getting fit, the outdoors and gardening.
-I have a few fantasies about some more extreme outdoor sports endeavors, though to be honest it's not something I regularly pursue, or maybe even at all.
-I like dogs (used to have a great dog named Dizzy), certain cats I suppose are not that bad, and I also like piña coladas and gettin’ caught in the rain (with the right person especially).
+I also like to read, play soccer, basketball or frisbee etc., healthy eating, staying & getting fit, the outdoors and gardening.
+I have a few fantasies about some more extreme outdoor sports endeavors, though to be honest it's not something I regularly pursue.
+I like dogs, certain cats I suppose are not that bad, and I also like piña coladas and gettin’ caught in the rain (with the right person especially).

-The main goals for my life right now are building up my business and the continued raising of young men, and then very often showing my grandkids that "nana" doesn't always mean "retired to a rocker."
+The main goals for my life right now are building up my business and the continued raising of young men, and then very often showing my grandkids a little about life and lovin' it.
 They're so much darn fun!!

 One unique thing about me (or at least unusual in these times) is that I have 7 children.
 They're mostly grown and it would seem I've held up pretty well.
 One is still at home, and has pretty much outgrown the trouble stages.
-He's really pretty fun, and already 15.
-Amazing! [update--Nathan's college applications have turned into a gig at UNT with a full music scholarship]
+He's really pretty fun, and already 17.
+Amazing!

 My middle 3 are girls, young women really, 1 is in college, 1 is taking some time off from school and working, and the 3rd is married with children already.
-My oldest son is a filmmaker who's currently in the middle East or who-knows-where working on some projects and has some investors interested in his work.
+My oldest son is a filmmaker who's back in NYC after his latest stint in the middle East and opening up a guerilla film bootcamp.
 My second son was killed a few years ago in a head-on collision after surviving his first 3 years in the army and some time in Iraq... he's already where we all hope to be someday and lived fully while he was here.
 I hope to be like him when I grow up.

 I like lots of different music styles, except rap and heavy metal-type stuff.
 I learned to tolerate it when the oldest 2 boys played guitar and had their friends over, etc. and now I get to listen to the youngest 2 on their horns playing a very different style.
 I even like some country now that I'm dancing to it.
-I esp. like modern Christian music, though, and it helps keep my mind and heart in a good place for the most part.
+I also like modern Christian music as it helps keep my mind and heart in a good place.

 My faith is very important to me, in a quiet peaceful, knowing-I'm-loved kinda way.
-Living my faith as best as I can day by day.. there's no point in trying to do it on my own.
+DEFINITELY NOT in a have-to-go-to-church kind of way.
+Living my faith in Love as best as I can day by day.. there's no point in trying to do it on my own.
 I hope.... something about my kids here and how they've "caught" it is what I was originally thinking, and then realized "I hope" is enough all on its own.

 The following is based on my own opinion and what I've been told and is true to the best of my ability, though I'm quite aware we typically have blind spots, and that's what a relationship is for.
 Who better to let us know where we're a little not all we can be?...
 I have a fairly quiet nature, am a good listener, have done a good job of dealing with any hang-ups I've had (and always working on improving how I relate in the world), am compassionate, passionate about the people I love, love the outdoors, and love to laugh and have fun.
 Every day is a gift, every breath in fact, and I'm striving to live as though I'm eternally grateful.
 Hopefully you feel the same.